philippesalembier/SckitamVCV/README.md

 ## 2DRotation <a id="2DRotation"> </a>
 ![](doc/2DRotation.png)

 The two input signals, X and Y, are considered as the horizontal and vertical displacements on a 2D plane.
 They form a curve.
-The plugin mix them following a rotation rule.
+The module mix them following a rotation rule.
 The two output signals are defined by:

 Out1 = cos(\theta) X - sin(\theta) Y